syhw/snippyhollow.github.com/source/about/index.markdown

 footer: true
 ---

 I'm a post-doc in Paris at [LSCP](http://www.lscp.net/index.php?lang=en) on the [Bootphon ERC project](http://www.lscp.net/persons/dupoux/bootphon/).

 Previously, I did a [PhD](http://tel.archives-ouvertes.fr/tel-00780635) on [Bayesian modeling applied to video games AI](http://emotion.inrialpes.fr/people/synnaeve/) at University of Grenoble, [E-Motion team at INRIA](https://team.inria.fr/e-motion/en), and [LPPA at Collège de France](http://www.lppa.college-de-france.fr/EN/index.htm).
+All my Ph.D work on StarCraft (and datasets) can be found on [my old website at INRIA](http://emotion.inrialpes.fr/people/synnaeve/).

 I'm also on: